George Best: Early years and family

 Best grew up on the Cregagh estate, east Belfast.
 The playing fields in the estate where he played football as a boy, Cregagh Green, is protected for community recreation in perpetuity as a Fields in Trust Active Space.

-George Best was the first child of Northern Irish parents, Richard "Dickie" Best (1919–2008) and Anne Withers (1922–1978).
-He was born on 22 May 1946 and grew up in Cregagh, east Belfast.
-Best was raised in the Free Presbyterian faith.
+George Best was born on 22 May 1946 in Belfast, the first child of Richard "Dickie" Best (1919–2008) and Anne Withers (1922–1978).
+He was raised in the Cregagh estate in east Belfast.
+Best had five siblings: four sisters, Carol, Barbara, Julie, and Grace, and one brother, Ian Busby Best.
+Best's mother, herself an Irish hockey international, recalled that the boy was able to stand aged ten months and from then on was never seen without a ball at his feet, even taking one to bed.
 His father was a member of the Orange Order and as a boy George carried the strings of the banner in his local Cregagh lodge.
 In his autobiography, Best mentioned how important the Order was to his family.
-Best had four sisters, Carol, Barbara, Julie and Grace, and one brother, Ian Busby Best.
+The Best family was raised in the Free Presbyterian faith.